nulmer-student/crawler/README.md

   - `temp_dir`: Directory where repositories are cloned to.
 - Database
   - `user`: Database user.
-  - `password`: Database password.
+  - `password`: Database user password.
 Leave blank if none.
   - `host`: Database host.
   - `database`: Database to use on the host.